 The woman emerges as a symbol, a representation of power, unaware of the pleasure she arouses.
 Both sensual and distant, she imposes herself on us with superb arrogance.
 Misfortune to the man who exhibits the slightest weakness!

 Like Oscar Wilde, "capable of resisting anything but temptation", she is not content to just exist, she wants to live the great adventure of being herself.

 Elka puts the rich tradition of traditional craftsmanship at the service of her work.

 Her characters evolve in distinctive universes, full of history and references, depositories of a French culture that is both retro and very contemporary.
 Elka Leonard dares to borrow from all eras, with the Roaring Twenties as her favourite period.
 The new desire for freedom and joie de vivre, the great cultural and intellectual effervescence of this period, marked by creativity and exuberance, are close to her personality.
 Paris, which for some became the centre of pleasures and ostentatious luxury, could be the setting for her women's lives.

 Numerous details sowed with malice invite the spectator to imagine the unsaid, the implied, the censored.

 A cinematographic painting

-Elka paints timeless tales where the woman plays with a man or the Man, hardly evoked but omnipresent...
-She stages herself before his eyes.
-The characters play between them scenes with a very precise dramaturgy in which the artist creates dark areas.
-The painting then becomes mental, it questions the notion of intimacy, memory and oblivion.
-Without ever revealing her vision, the artist offers everyone the opportunity to recognise themselves and choose their own interpretation.
+Elka paints timeless tales.
+The characters play out scenes with a very precise dramaturgy, in which the artist creates shadowy areas and offers everyone the opportunity to recognise themselves and to choose their own interpretation.